 - Marvel at the ornately decorated Nusretiye Mosque, which sits on the border of Karaköy and Beyoglu.

 - Enjoy homecooked-style meals at the ultra-popular, Karaköy Lokantasi.

 - Kick back after a day of sightseeing at Ma’Na, a classic Turkish tavern.

 The Grand Bazaar is a colourful and chaotic district located in the centre of Istanbul.
-Built around the centuries-old Grand and Spice Bazaars, this area is where you’ll find a wide variety of vendors, shops and boutiques.
+Built around the centuries-old Grand Bazaar and Spice Bazaar, this area is where you’ll find a wide variety of vendors, shops and boutiques.

 Surrounding the marketplace are magnificent historical, cultural and religious sites.

-The Grand Bazaar district is also one of the best places for families to stay in Istanbul.
-Located west of the Sultanahmet district, it is within walking distance of the city’s major tourist attractions, including Hagia Sophie and the Blue Mosque.
-Enjoy the sights, sounds and smells of Istanbul by choosing to stay in the Grand Bazaar.
+The Grand Bazaar district is also one of the best Istanbul locations for families.
+Located west of the Sultanahmet district, it is within walking distance of the city’s major tourist attractions, including the Hagia Sophie and the Blue Mosque.
+Enjoy the sights, sounds and smells of Istanbul by choosing to stay in the Grand Bazaar area.

-Things to See and Do in Grand Bazaar
+Things to See and Do in The Grand Bazaar Area

 - Browse the more than 4,000 shops and bargain for goods at the Grand Bazaar (Kapali Carsi), the largest covered market in Turkey.

 - Make a game of it by going on a Grand Bazaar scavenger hunt offered by Alternative City Tours.